voucherifyio/voucherify-openapi/docs/webhook-introductions/events-bus_val_rule-assignment-deleted.md

-The `EVENTS.BUS_VAL_RULE.ASSIGNMENT.DELETED` webhook means that a business validation rule has been successfully unassigned.
+The `EVENTS.BUS_VAL_RULE.ASSIGNMENT.DELETED` event indicates that a business validation rule has been successfully unassigned.